...

 • Bulleted List:

-• Delicate materials such as aluminum, plastic
+• Delicate materials such as aluminum, plastic.

-• Fine polishing without deep abrasion
+• Fine polishing without deep abrasion.

-• Preservation of original contours
+• Preservation of original contours.

 2. Suitable for Delicate Materials

 Different industries prefer bead blasting for delicate materials, from automotive parts to aerospace components.
+Additionally, bead blasting can use environmentally friendly materials, such as recycled glass beads, promoting sustainable practices.

 Table 8: Industry-Specific Applications and Materials